theliberators/scrumteamsurvey.research/research.md

 ## Ethical Considerations

 - The interviews at Alpha* will be performed exclusively by members of the Research Team who are not affiliated with Alpha*.
 The identifies of the participants will only be known to the Research Team.
 In the transcribing and reporting of interview data, only anonymous pseudonyms will be used to protect the identify of informants (e.g. SM1, DEV2).
+- Questionnaire data will be anonymized and aggregated to the team-level.
+Participants will be made aware that their (anonymized and aggregated) responses may be used for scientific research.

 # Potential biases & confounders